-Monferrato pesto (as we are calling it), is known in Italy as ‘agliata verde Monferrina‘ and is a typical Piedmont appetizer, originating in the northern hilly areas of Monferrato.
+Monferrato pesto with ricotta (as we are calling it), is known in Italy as ‘agliata verde Monferrina‘ and is a typical Piedmont appetizer, originating in the northern hilly areas of Monferrato.
 We made our pesto with ricotta cheese since traditional Piemontese cheese are difficult to come by here in Florida.

 The basic recipe involves the use of parsley, basil, celery, cheese and, of course, plenty of garlic.
 The origin of the recipe is said to date back to the Middle Ages.
 The simplicity of the ingredients tells of its peasant origins which, in those days, was used mainly as a condiment or as a preservative.